-1. Select the Resource groups icon on the upper part of the window.
+1. Select Resource groups on the upper part of the window.
 If there are existing resource groups, they are displayed in a list.

-2. Select +Add at the upper part of the window.
+2. Select +Add on the upper part of the window.

 3. Specify Subscription, Resource group, and Region, and click Review+Create.